turhn/personal_wordlist_cli/README.md

 ## Legal Notice

-This tool is created for security intentions not for brute-force attacks.
-Testing weak passwords or recovering forgotten passwords.
+This tool is created for security intentions not for performing brute-force attacks.
+First intension was testing weak passwords or recovering forgotten passwords.
 I cannot be responsible of any misusage of the tool.

 ## Licence